Same 272 lasers. Same wavelengths. Very different price.

 For some people, brand familiarity and reputation play a role, and paying more for a more established name may feel worthwhile.

-For others, the focus is more on the core specifications and overall value.
-When comparing based on diode count, wavelength, and total power output, the two devices are much closer than the price difference might suggest.
+For others, the focus is more on core specifications and overall value.
+When you compare diode count, wavelength, and total power output, the two devices are much closer than the price gap might suggest.

 Final Thoughts